chingu-voyages/gitdemos/README.md

 # gitdemos
 Used as a playground for git discussions

-This is a very very awesome readme even if it doesn't follow Eric's guidelines
+This is a very awesome readme even if it doesn't follow Eric's guidelines